MatthewConnelly001/stuff-to-show-off/README.md

 This is a program runs a menu that allows the user to input their actions (e.g. insert coin, purchase a type of coffee), and prints the resulting action.
 It accounts for change, user money balance, and stock of coins and coffees in storage.

+I created three versions, each with increasing complexity and functionality.
+Version 3 was the final version I came up with for submission, which contains a single menu, and extra commands for debugging and analysing available stock in the machine.

 ## Evolution Sim